samjhill/brickquest/docs/GAME_RULES.md

 - **6+ players**: 3 bricks each, 100 in shared pool

 ### Turn Integration
-At the start of each Build Phase:
+At the start of each turn:
 - **Gain +2 Energy** (tracked digitally)
 - **Gain +2 Bricks** (physically from shared pool)

 ### Brick Usage
-During Build Phase, spend bricks to:
+During Action Phase, spend bricks to:
 - Build structure cards
 - Add to existing builds
 - Create cover, bridges, traps